 - LLPs are also likely to play an essential role in the next breakthrough that takes us beyond the standard model.
 Why? - LLPs are ubiquitous in BSM theories, especially those with cosmological significance. - LLPs can be detected through a huge variety of signatures. - Many of these signals are truly spectacular a few events can be a discovery. - For existing experiments, we have not yet reached the full LLP discovery potential. - LLPs present many opportunities for new experiments, some of which are already bearing fruit. - LLPs have become a topic of great interest.
-Here I'll give a highly personal summary of my reasons for optimism; for more, see the LLP13 Workshop, taking place at CERN now through Friday.
+Here I'll give a highly personal summary of my reasons for optimism.